Efficient learning and optimizing non-Gaussian correlated noise in digitally controlled qubit systems

 The analysis of the two-qubit cases also focuses on the $n$-string first.
 In the $k$-th order expansion, each $k$-length $n$-string has a streak length no greater than 4, since 5-streak forms control tensor contraction.
 Suppose a $n$-string has $p_j$ $j$-streak, where $j=2,3,4$.
 For aiding purposes, we fully contract all ($\geq2$) streaks in $n$-string to form a streak-free $t$-length $n$-string.
 It is evident that $k-t= p_2+2p_3+3p_4$ is a constraint.
 Given a $t$-length string, it can also map to multiple $k$-length strings.
-To that end, we sequentially select all possible 4-streak, 3-streak, then 2-streak sequentially, where their combinations correspond to $\binom{t}{p_4}$, $\binom{t-p_4}{p_3}$ and $\binom{t-p_4-p_3}{k-t-2p_3-3p_4}$, respectively.
+To that end, we sequentially select all possible 4-streaks, 3-streaks, and then 2-streaks sequentially, with their combinations corresponding to $\binom{t}{p_4}$, $\binom{t-p_4}{p_3}$ and $\binom{t-p_4-p_3}{k-t-2p_3-3p_4}$, respectively.

 We also need to consider combinations of $q$-string in conjunction with the above $n$-string analysis.
 For the 4-streak in $n$-string, we only need to include $q$-string snippet $(A,A,B,B)$ at the corresponding locations.
 This is because any other snippet at this location produces a dependent spectrum due to swap symmetry or binding symmetry.
 For example, $(A,A,A,B)$ produces a $3$-streak in $q$-string and in $n$-string.
 Thus this segment behaves like a $3$-streak in a single-qubit dynamics, in which case control tensor contracts and binding symmetry arise.
 For the 3-streak in $n$-string, we only need to include the $q$-string snippet $(A,A,B)$ and $(A,B,B)$ for a similar reason.
 For the 2-streak in $n$-string, we need to include $(A,A)$, $(A,B)$ and $(B,B)$ [$(B,A)$ has swap symmetry with $(A,B)$].
 In conclusion, at $k$-th order, all possible independent combinations are